The Dublin James Joyce Summer School awards

 FOR SCHOLARSHIP APPLICATIONS

-THE DEADLINE FOR SCHOLARSHIP APPLICATIONS IS
+THE DEADLINE FOR SCHOLARSHIP APPLICATIONS IS TBD at the latest.

 WHERE TO